 But the main barrier to its further success is its need to be legitimized by mainstream society.
 Given its professional polish, the good works it’s doing, the chances for careers, and the engagement of fans, it’s clear that the eSports industry is proving itself to be a real contender.
 The eSports industry might not be able to save the world single-handedly, but as it continues to gain tremendous steam, it could definitely be a vehicle that helps affect positive change.
 For the Silo, Bethany Riley.

-One response to “Can eSports Save The World?”
+One thought on “Can eSports Save The World?”